aidasaidas75/manifest/readme.md

 Getting Started
 ---------------

-To get started with ParanoidAndroid from CTXTeam, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To get started with ParanoidAndroid from CRXTeam, you'll need to get familiar with [Git and Repo](http://source.android.com/download/using-repo).

 To initialize your local repository using the ParanoidAndroid trees, use a command like this: